 Why should I live on last month’s income?

-Before we learn how to live on last month’s income, I want to explain 5 ways that this financial strategy will help you.
+Before we learn how to live on last month’s income, I want to explain five ways this financial strategy will help you.

 Living on last month’s income will: